 How to write an Inclusive Email Signature

-You may notice staff and faculty across ASU have customized their signature lines with their gender pronouns as well as a land acknowledgment.
+You may notice staff, faculty and students across ASU have customized their signature lines with their gender pronouns as well as a land acknowledgment.
 Below we provide recommendations for a sample signature line.

 Sample signature line with Land Acknowledgement: